What Exactly Is Methylation & Why Is It So Essential To Overall Health?

 How to support methylation.

 There are plenty of ways to support methylation—and nutrition plays the biggest role.
-Methylation relies heavily on fully activated folate, along with other methyl donor nutrients such as vitamin B12, vitamin B6, choline, and betaine, says Miller.
+Methylation relies heavily on fully activated folate, along with other methyl donor nutrients5 such as vitamin B12, vitamin B6, choline, and betaine, says Miller.

-In addition to those key players, Ferira adds an oft-forgotten B vitamin into the methylation mix: "Riboflavin, aka vitamin B2, is a required cofactor for the MTHFR enzyme, required for folate recycling, so it can be the amazing methyl donor it's designed to be,"* she explains.
+In addition to those key players, Ferira adds an oft-forgotten B vitamin into the methylation mix: "Riboflavin, aka vitamin B2, is a required cofactor for the MTHFR enzyme, required for folate recycling8, so it can be the amazing methyl donor it's designed to be,"* she explains.
 Talk about B vitamin synergy.

 Here's how you can get your fill of each methyl donor from food: